mdriscoll93/acronis-cyber-platform-bash-examples/README.md

 # Set response code to 400 -- login availability check failed
 _response_code=400

-# Ask for proposed username
+# Ask for proposed username and e-mail to activate account
 printf "\n"
 read -rp 'Username: ' _username
-printf "\n\n"
+read -rp 'Please enter a valid email, it will be used for account activation: ' _email printf "\n\n"

 # To get an availability status of a username